stakater/mto-docs/content/usecases/mattermost.md

 `MTO-Mattermost-Integration-Operator`

-Please contact stakater to install the Mattermost integration operator before following the below mentioned steps.
+Please contact Stakater to install the Mattermost integration operator before following the below mentioned steps.

 ## Steps to enable integration